Storytelling in Career Development

 - The Arena: Pick the top two or three career choices and use a metaphor for exploring these.
 For example, have your client imagine having achieved his or her ideal career as being at the summit of a mountain or on a map after a long journey.
 Then, have your client look back over the journey and examine what steps and actions he or she took to get to the destination.
 What challenges or fears did your client face?
 What personal skills, attributes, strengths, and resources did your client rely on?
 Who helped your client?

 - The Win: Have your client research options (on-line, talk to people in similar roles, volunteer, job shadow, etc.).
 Your client can then review two or three possibilities, and looking through the lens of which options best meet his or her values, needs, desires, strengths, and interests, decide which one seems the best option.
 How will your client navigate this process?
 What map will be used?
-Who are the fellow travellers for support?
+Who are the fellow travellers your client would want to have along for support?

 - Return: Lastly, your client can take the required steps and celebrate the journey along the way.